-What is Drug Abuse?
+What Is Drug Abuse?

 Drug abuse can range from the problematic use of illicit substances to unhealthy misuse of alcohol or prescription medications.
 Patterns of misuse can turn compulsive as a person becomes increasingly unable to control their substance use.2 Drug addiction can have a significant impact on your physical, psychological, social, financial, and occupational health, and seriously impair your ability to function in society.
-Addiction can involve several different types of substances, and is believed to develop as a result of many different factors, including genetic influences, the co-occurring presence of certain mental health issues, peer pressure, and exposure to certain environmental stressors.3
+Addiction can involve several different types of substances and is believed to develop as a result of many different factors, including genetic influences, the co-occurring presence of certain mental health issues, peer pressure, and exposure to certain environmental stressors.3

 How do addictions start?
 Though it may vary somewhat from one person to the next, addiction may develop in stages.
-For instances, it might begin with isolated experimental or recreational use, which then progresses to increasingly regular use, which eventually escalates to increasingly problematic or risky use, which can quickly develop into addiction.4
+For instance, it might begin with isolated experimental or recreational use, which then progresses to increasingly regular use, which eventually escalates to increasingly problematic or risky use, which can quickly develop into addiction.4

 Common Types of Drugs

 There are several types of commonly abused substances.
-These include:3,5

 People often use alcohol as a way of relaxing, socializing, and celebrating.
 There are many dangers associated with alcohol use and abuse that can range from mild impairment to serious physical and mental health problems that can include heart and liver disease, cancer, and mood disorders like depression.6,7